f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab1.rst

 |image10|

 ..
-NOTE:: The default pool is not necessary and might not be what you want from a security perspective but it’s here as a fallback and to let the virtual server turn green
+NOTE:: The default pool is here simply to let the virtual server turn green.
+Policies will be used to switch traffic, not hard-coded pools.
+Note also the three different certificates applied to the Virtual Server.
+This is the basis of SNI.

 ..
-ATTENTION:: Try accessing the virtual servers you created from the Windows host via ping or a web browser.
-The web browser on the Windows host has links saved to access it. **If you try yourself, use https://** since you enabled encyrption when you created the virtual server.
-Were you able to connect to any of applications?
-What was available? **Why are some accessible while others are not?**
+ATTENTION:: Try accessing all the VS you created from the Windows host via ping and Chrome.
+There are bookmarks saved to access it.
+Ping works, but web browsing ( chrome or curl ) does not work because our policies are not set up yet.

 ..
 NOTE:: This completes Module 1 - Lab 1